-We’re always accepting applications, but we hire based on client need.
+While we’re always accepting applications, we do hire based on clients' needs.
 This means we often have wonderful applicants who may “sit” in our hiring pipeline for a while until we have a client need that matches their availability and skill set, but we work hard to keep these individuals updated so they never feel forgotten.

 We use our HubSpot CRM to keep track of all applicants.
 We’re careful to keep in close contact with all qualified applicants and have systems in place to make sure no one falls through the cracks.
 We identify any specialties, expertise areas, and general skills by asking the applicant to complete a self-assessment.

 Once we’ve identified an applicant who we’d like to move forward with, we start the screening and interview process.
 The goal of our screening process is to get a full picture of the candidate in all forms of communication available in a remote capacity—email, phone, and video interview—as well as a detailed background check.
 We look for key things throughout the application process, including good communication, responsiveness, and professionalism.
 We know how applicants communicate and interact with us is a good indicator of how they will be with clients.